Build Your Own Voice Assistant: Escape Alexa and Google

 client = OpenAI(base_url="http://localhost:11434/v1")

-Tools: The Magic of Pydantic
+Tools: the magic of Pydantic

-Here's the elegant part.
+This is the elegant part.
 Each capability is defined as a Pydantic model:

 from pydantic import BaseModel, Field